Gluten Free Diet

 Surprising Facts About the Healthy-Gut Gluten-Free Diet

-The term gluten refers to a specific protein found within wheat, rye, barley and triticale, as well as related species of grains.
-Gluten proteins act like glue, giving breads and cereal products made from these grains their texture.
+The term gluten refers to a specific protein found in wheat, rye, barley, and triticale, as well as related species of grains.
+Gluten proteins act like glue, giving bread and cereal products made from these grains their texture.
 While gluten isn’t essential for health, many of the products made from grains containing gluten are a staple part of the American diet.

 Celiac Disease, an Autoimmune Disorder of the Small Intestines

 According to the University of Chicago’s Celiac Disease Center, approximately 1 out of 133 people are diagnosed with celiac disease.
 Your chances of being diagnosed with celiac disease jump when a close family member is also diagnosed with it.
 Celiac disease has a strong genetic component, with your chances of having the disease noted in the same study as 1 in 22 if a close relative has it, and 1 in 39 if an extended family member is diagnosed with celiac.

 Celiac disease is an autoimmune disease that affects the small intestines or gut.
 When people with celiac disease eat foods containing gluten, their bodies’ immune systems mistakenly identify the chemical composition of gluten proteins as an invader in the body.
 The immune system is the defense against invaders — it’s how you ward off bacteria and viruses.
 In the case of people with celiac disease, the body sends out its attack force and targets the gluten proteins.

 Over time, the villi — small, fingerlike projections lining the small intestines — become damaged.
 Villi help your body absorb nutrients from the food you eat during digestion.
 Because the villi are damaged, patients with celiac disease end up with a damaged small intestine, poor nutrient absorption, and related health problems, unless they address their celiac disease and alter eating habits.